-Teaching English in the Two-Year College (TETYC) publishes articles for two-year college teachers and those teaching the first two years of English in four-year institutions.
-We seek articles in all areas of composition (basic, first-year, and advanced); business, technical, and creative writing; and the teaching of literature in the first two college years.
-We also publish articles on topics such as staffing, assessment, technology, writing program administration, speech, journalism, reading, ESL, and other areas of professional concern.
+Teaching English in the Two-Year College (TETYC) publishes articles for two-year college English teachers and those teaching the first two years of English in four-year institutions.
+We seek articles (4,000–7,000 words) in all areas of composition (basic, first-year, and advanced); business, technical, and creative writing; and the teaching of literature in the first two college years.
+We also publish articles on topics such as program and curriculum development, assessment, technology and online learning, writing program administration, developmental education in writing and reading, speech, writing centers in two-year colleges, journalism, reading, ESL, and other areas of professional concern.

-TETYC publishes several regular features: Instructional Notes (short articles describing successful classroom practices); Reviews of books, software, and other nonprint materials; Readers Write (50-200 word comments on published articles or professional issues); and What Works for Me (brief descriptions of successful classroom activities; 200–750 words).
-Announcements such as a call for papers or information on an upcoming conference, and Poetry (40 lines maximum) are published on a space-available basis.
+TETYC also publishes several regular features: Instructional Notes (short articles describing successful classroom approaches, 1,200–4,000 words); Reviews of books, software, and other nonprint materials; and What Works for Me (brief descriptions of successful classroom activities; 200–750 words).

 Where to Send